Financial Independence Tools

 Thanks to Mr. Money Mustache, you can determine how long you’ll have to work at various savings rates and withdrawal rates to formulate an approximate plan and estimate your remaining working years.
 (Probably not advisable if you’re still in debt, as the answer will be incredibly depressing.)

-Loan Repayment and Refinancing
+Banking, Loan Repayment, and Refinancing

 A spreadsheet to effectively estimate your most efficient federal student loan payoff methods.
 Also handy for proving the math to people who doubt that Student Loan Forgiveness is Best Korea.